 Here are other examples:

-- Graduated fee policies.
 These brokers offer a cornucopia of fees and services, depending on the type of representation and work required.
 For example, if you think you can sell your home without any assistance from the listing broker, you might be able to work out an arrangement for MLS input only.
 This means the broker will put your home into the multiple listing service but take no phone calls from agents, will not show your home, nor put a sign in the yard or advertise it elsewhere.
 Some MLS groups prohibit this practice, but it's done anyway.
+On the other hand, if you want the listing broker to handle increased responsibilities, the fee will go up, but it will still be less than most full-service brokerages charge.

 Why Would Sellers / Buyers Accept Reduced Services?